pkardas/notes/books/head-first-design-patterns/notes.md

 When a method in an adapter can not be supported you can throw e.g. `UnsupportedOperationException`.

-_Some AC adapters do mor ethan just change the interface - they add other features like surge protection, indicator lights, and other bells and whistles.
+_Some AC adapters do more than just change the interface - they add other features like surge protection, indicator lights, and other bells and whistles.
 If you were going to implement these kinds of features, what pattern would you use?_